Here it is, notes and all:

 - History, duty, and forgiving myself for having the kinds of communities I have.

-Well, what it really has to do with is the notion of duty in it’s non-regularian sense
+Well, what it really has to do with is the notion of duty in it’s non-regularian sense.

 - I fear that organized community is anti-historical in that it attempts to create something new without reflecting on what we are making something out of.
 It pushes into the future without regard for the past.
 Rather than forceful creation, raw choice, I think that reflection on the past can lead to something new.